Five Questions to Ask A Financial Advisor

 The purpose of this question is to help you distinguish between different advisors and to hopefully identify a philosophy that resonates with you and that you could see yourself believing in and following.
 You may get a wide variety of philosophies, or they may all sound the same.
 I can’t tell you what to look for because, unless I know you personally, I don’t know you and can’t say what might appeal to you.
 But I can give you some items to consider as you listen to various answers.

-No tests.
-No conversations.
-No education.
+No tests, no conversations, no education.
 Diagnose yourself, and we’ll give you a drug.

 Ridiculous.